Splashdown: History

 Apollo 14 returns to Earth, 1971.

-The splashdown method of landing was used for Mercury, Gemini and Apollo (including Skylab, which used Apollo capsules).
+The splashdown method of landing was used for Mercury, Gemini, and Apollo (including Skylab, which used Apollo capsules) missions, and is used for Artemis missions.
 Soyuz 23 unintentionally landed on a freezing lake with slushy patches of ice during a snowstorm.

 On early Mercury flights, a helicopter attached a cable to the capsule, lifted it from the water and delivered it to a nearby ship.
 This was changed after the sinking of Liberty Bell 7.
 All later Mercury, Gemini and Apollo capsules had a flotation collar (similar to a rubber life raft) attached to the spacecraft to increase their buoyancy.
 The spacecraft would then be brought alongside a ship and lifted onto deck by crane.

 After the flotation collar is attached, a hatch on the spacecraft is usually opened.
 At that time, some astronauts decide to be hoisted aboard a helicopter for a ride to the recovery ship and some decided to stay with the spacecraft and be lifted aboard ship via crane.
 All Gemini and Apollo flights (Apollos 7 to 17) used the former, while Mercury missions from Mercury 6 to Mercury 9, as well as all Skylab missions and Apollo-Soyuz used the latter, especially the Skylab flights as to preserve all medical data.
 During the Gemini and Apollo programs, NASA used for the astronauts to practice water egress.

 Apollo 11 was America's first Moon landing mission and marked the first time that humans walked on the surface of another planetary body.
 The possibility of the astronauts bringing pathogens from the Moon back to Earth was remote, but not ruled out.
 To contain any possible contaminants at the scene of the splashdown, the astronauts donned special Biological Isolation Garments and the outside of the suits were scrubbed prior to the astronauts being hoisted aboard and escorted safely inside a Mobile Quarantine Facility.